 - Almost all injuries recorded are notably preventable.

-The 4th point highlights the importance of the Warehouse Safety Audit.
+The 4th point highlights the importance of the Warehouse Safety Checklist.
 Workplaces that employ the right safety programs are more effective and suffered fewer injuries and less productivity loss.
-The significance of the Warehouse Safety Audit from a financial perspective also shows most businesses cannot pay for the outcomes of an unsafe workplace.
+The significance of the Warehouse Safety checklist from a financial perspective also shows most businesses cannot pay for the outcomes of an unsafe workplace.
 The Liberty Mutual Research Institute for Safety estimate American firms lose $62 billion yearly due to workplace injuries.
 A large part of this is due to safety violations instigating more expenses from disability expenditures, lost time, medical treatment, and more.
 Also, a potential legal battle may arise stemming from workplace accidents.
 Litigation and lawsuit payouts are a possibility as well.

-Who Takes the Responsibility for Warehouse Safety?
+Who takes responsibility for Warehouse Safety?

 The importance of working without harm is perhaps the most vital and morally right approach in maintaining a safe workplace.
 Everybody involved in warehouse operations is responsible for ensuring safety within the workplace.
-From the managers, supervisors to the employees, it all comes to going home safely.
+From the managers, and supervisors to the employees, it all comes to going home safely.
 Creating reasonable plans and best practices for warehouse safety is ethically correct.
 So how can you ensure the warehousing work environment is safe?

-How to Conduct the Warehouse Safety Audit- 14 Categories to Consider
+Warehouse Safety Checklist- 14 Categories to Consider

 Creating a safe work environment implies establishing clear and practical warehouse safety guidelines to aid every party involved.
 A proper approach is understanding: